istSOS/istSOS4/database/README_VERSIONING.md

 $body$;
 ```

-### Create function to avoid update and delete in history schema
+### Create trigger to avoid update and delete in history schema

 ```sql
 CREATE OR REPLACE FUNCTION istsos_prevent_table_update()